 While some companies may argue you can compare these online…

 usually these cases do not turn out the way the applicant expects.
 That is why it is best you speak with an authority on high risk life insurance.
 The guidance is free and they have the experience and resources to sort out the best companies for you.
-A good advocate can save a heck of a lot of money and have nothing to lose talking with a seasoned, independent agent/broker.
-You can make your purchase online, but have the benefit of knowing it is a good move for you first.
+The best carrier for someone else may be a poor choice for your overall situation.
+A good, professional advocate can save you a heck of a lot of money.
+You don’t have anything to lose by talking with a seasoned, independent agent/broker.
+You can still make your purchase online without having to go anywhere, but have the added benefit of knowing it is a good move for you first.

 If you have gotten a few speeding tickets…

 due to a “lead foot” you might want to consider waiting until your record clears before applying.
 Multiple speeding tickets would put you in a higher rate class due to the additional risk to the insurer.
 Sorry to say, your driving record poses substantially higher risk to the insurers.
 Don’t take it personally even if you have never been in an accident.